Karla Gilbride: Nomination and tenure

 On January 3, 2023, President Joe Biden announced his nomination of Gilbride to fill the chief legal post at the EEOC, a post which had been vacant for the prior 22-months following Biden's removal of Trump-appointed Sharon Gustafson.
 The Senate confirmed Gilbride by a vote of 50–46 on October 17.

 On April 24, 2024, the EEOC announced that DHL, a transport and logistics provider, would pay a $8.7 million settlement to a group of 83 Black employees in an anti-discrimination case.
 In the lawsuit filed in September 2010 in the U.S. District Court for the Northern District of Illinois, the EEOC charged that the company assigned Black employees to more difficult and more dangerous routes than white employees.
 The settlement was the largest announced by the EEOC since March 2022.
 Gilbride said in an EEOC statement that "telling Black workers that their lives and their safety concerns are valued less than the lives and concerns of their white coworkers... is plainly unlawful."

+American Civil Liberties Union's Disability Rights Program

+Gilbride currently serves as the Deputy Director of the American Civil Liberties Union's Disability Rights Program.